PessimistA/CENG_479_PARALLEL_PROGRAMMING-/README.md

 ```

 ## 1. Demo With Frontend
-This folder contains a Python (Tkinter) graphical interface.
+This folder contains a Python (kinter graphical interface.
 It is designed for live demonstrations and individual image analysis.
 You can select an image, choose a specific GPU memory mode, and watch the processing happen in real-time.
 It automatically generates performance charts after the execution.

 * **Primary Use Case:** Visualizing the filtering process, comparing images side-by-side, and generating automatic performance graphs.
 * **Documentation:** [Click here to read the Frontend Documentation](./Demo%20With%20Frontend/README.md)